onkarganjewar/library-management-system/README.md

 ### Project App (15 regular points + 2 bonus points)

-__Note: the instruction for submission is _still subject to change_.__
+Note: the instruction for submission is _still subject to change_.

-Your must submit all your source code / resource files through Canvas Features correctness, stability, performance, choice of technology and implementation are worth 12 points User interface and user experience are worth 3 points The bonus features are worth 2 points
+1. Your must submit all your source code / resource files through Canvas
+2. Features correctness, stability, performance, choice of technology and implementation are worth 12 points
+3. User interface and user experience are worth 3 points
+4. The bonus features are worth 2 points
-You need to keep your app live for at least a week before we finish grading README.TXT, including
+5. You need to keep your app live for at least a week before we finish grading
+6. README.TXT, including
-The names, email IDs, and students IDs of the members The URL to access your app, and the admin account username/password, so that the user can test the provisioning features Any other instruction necessary for the TA to grade the app Build instructions
+  1. The names, email IDs, and students IDs of the members
+  2. The URL to access your app, and the admin account username/password, so that the user can test the provisioning features.
+  3. Any other instruction necessary for the TA to grade the app.
+  4. Build instructions